ivan-huelves/Sensor-Variable-Font_sonido/README.md

 Providing variable fonts with a semantic use in graphic interfaces to establish a relationship between typography and the data collected by different sensors.

 ## Prototipo Nº4.
-Sensor de sonido aplicado a una pantalla en un escenario
+Sensor de sonido aplicado a las capacidades expresivas de la tipografía en una pantalla de gran formato

 ![Sensor Variable Font - sonido](/img/sensorvariablefont-sonido.jpg)